adityaraj9110/adityaraj9110/README.md

 - 🔭 I’m currently working on **Web technologies **

-- 🌱 I’m currently learning **MERN, DSA, Frontend , Creation of amazing designs and animation for website**
+- 🌱 I’m currently learning **React, DSA, Frontend , Creation of amazing designs and animation for website**

 - 👯 I’m looking to collaborate on **MERN stack project**